 Seattle, WA/Mars – Blue Origin, the space company led by Amazon.com founder Jeff Bezos, released dramatic photos of SpaceX’s Starman arrival at Mars.
-The images, beamed from Blue Origin’s Blue Moon Interstellar Explorer or BMIE (pronounced Beemie), were beamed just seconds after the Tesla Roadster arrived at the red planet.
+Blue Origin’s Blue Moon Interstellar Explorer or BMIE (pronounced Beemie) images were beamed just seconds after the Tesla Roadster arrived at the red planet.

 Mr. Bezos congratulated Elon Musk for arriving second at Mars, saying Starman’s arrival was a monumental achievement for SpaceX and humanity.